ShaunGruuw/melvor-thuum/README.md

 ### 1.0.1

-* fixed the spelling of saxophone
+* fixed the spelling of Throw_Voice
 * removed mastery token, capes and pet from being required for completion log
 * removed thruum from being required for max and superior max capes
 * skill cape now also reduces shout Master cost by 5% and increased gold earned from thruum by 5%